zerouwar/Octopus/README.md

 This is a complete unit test.In fact,exporting Excel only needs two steps:

-1. Create a `ConfigFactory` instance from XML config file
+1. By `ConfigFacotry`,get a `Config` instance from XML config file or through java config
-2. Call `Octopus.writeOneSheet()` and pass exporting file,configFactory,name of sheet and data
+2. Call `Octopus.writeOneSheet()` and pass exporting file,config,name of sheet and data

 Here is exporting excel file